scipy/scipy/doc/source/tutorial/basic.rst

 .. contents::

-Interaction with Numpy
+Interaction with NumPy
 ----------------------

-SciPy builds on Numpy, and for all basic array handling needs you can use Numpy functions:
+SciPy builds on NumPy, and for all basic array handling needs you can use NumPy functions:

     >>> import numpy as np
     >>> np.some_function()

-Rather than giving a detailed description of each of these functions (which is available in the Numpy Reference Guide or by using the :func:`help`, :func:`info` and :func:`source` commands), this tutorial will discuss some of the more useful commands which require a little introduction to use to their full potential.
+Rather than giving a detailed description of each of these functions (which is available in the NumPy Reference Guide or by using the :func:`help`, :func:`info` and :func:`source` commands), this tutorial will discuss some of the more useful commands which require a little introduction to use to their full potential.